Best trails in Greater Bendigo National Park

 Want to find the best trails in Greater Bendigo National Park for an adventurous hike or a family trip?
 AllTrails has 24 great trails for hiking and walking and more.
 Enjoy hand-curated trail maps, along with reviews and photos from nature lovers like you.

-Ready for your next hike or bike ride?
-Explore one of 8 easy hiking trails in Greater Bendigo National Park that are great for the whole family.
-Looking for a more strenuous hike?
-We've got you covered, with trails ranging from 55 to 1,469 feet in elevation gain.
+Ready for your next adventure?
+Explore one of 7 easy hiking trails in Greater Bendigo National Park that are great for the whole family.
+Looking for elevation?
+Trails in this park range from 55 to 1,423 feet of elevation gain.
 Whatever you have planned for the day, you can find the perfect trail for your next trip to Greater Bendigo National Park.

 Top trails